sachinms27/agentic-ants-website/README.md

-# Agentic Ants - AI Command Center Landing Page
+# AgenticAnts - AI Command Center Landing Page

-A modern, responsive landing page for Agentic Ants - an enterprise-grade AI operations platform that provides comprehensive observability, security, policy management, and cost management for production AI agents and GenAI applications.
+A modern, responsive landing page for AgenticAnts - an enterprise-grade AI operations platform that provides comprehensive observability, security, policy management, and cost management for production AI agents and GenAI applications.

 ## 🚀 Overview

-This landing page showcases Agentic Ants' AI Command Center, featuring:
+This landing page showcases AgenticAnts' AI Command Center, featuring:
 - **FinOps**: AI cost optimization and budget management with token usage tracking and ROI analysis
 - **SRE**: Real-time monitoring and reliability engineering for AI systems with automated incident response
 - **SecOps**: Enterprise security and compliance for AI operations with SOC2, GDPR, and HIPAA support